practicalddd/practicaldddbook/Chapter4/Readme.md

 - Based on the specifications the Cargo is routed accordingly by assigning an itinierary
 - The Cargo is handled at the various ports of the itinerary and is finally claimed by the customer

+# RabbitMQ CDI Adaptor

+Before running the services, you would need to install the RabbitMQ CDI Adaptor to your local Maven Repository.
+The Utilities folder has the jar files you would need to install (rabbitadaptor-core , rabbitadaptor-cdi)

 # Microservices

 Booking MS